 Unfortunately, Thailand isn’t the best country in the world to reduce and manage waste.
 It’s likely that you will want to drink a coconut while you visit a floating market.
 The way they open them makes it hard to drink without a straw.
 That’s why having a reusable straw in your bag is a great idea to limit the amount of waste during your trip.

-Although single-use plastic bags have been banned in many countries, they are still everywhere on the Thai markets.
+Although single-use plastic bags have been banned in many countries, they were still everywhere on the Thai markets when I visited.
 So keep your good habits from home (or learn new ones) and bring your reusable shopping bag.

-Damnoen Saduak and Amphawa floating markets are the most famous ones, but there are a few others that are worth a visit.
+Damnoen Saduak and Amphawa floating markets are the most famous ones, but a few others are worth a visit.